-NATIONAL ENVIRONMENTAL MANAGEMENT ACT, 1998

-(ACT NO. 107 OF 1998)
+NATIONAL ENVIRONMENTAL MANAGEMENT ACT, 1998 (ACT NO. 107 OF 1998)

-CONSULTATION ON THE ADOPTION OF A GENERIC ENVIRONMENTAL MANAGEMENT PROGRAMME FOR THE MANAGEMENT AND MITIGATION OF ENVIRONMENTAL IMPACTS RESULTING FROM THE IMPLEMENTATION OF THE WORKING FOR WETLANDS PROJECTS AND THE EXCLUSION OF THESE PROJECTS FROM THE REQUIREMENT TO OBTAIN AN ENVIRONMENTAL AUTHORISATION
+ADOPTION OF A GENERIC ENVIRONMENTAL MANAGEMENT PROGRAMME FOR THE MANAGEMENT AND MITIGATION OF ENVIRONMENTAL IMPACTS RESULTING FROM THE IMPLEMENTATION OF THE WORKING FOR WETLANDS PROJECTS AND THE EXCLUSION OF THESE PROJECTS FROM THE REQUIREMENT TO OBTAIN AN ENVIRONMENTAL AUTHORISATION

-I, Barbara Dallas Creecy, Minister of Forestry, Fisheries and the Environment, hereby consult on the intention to adopt, as an environmental management instrument, the Generic Environmental Management Programme for Working for Wetlands Programme (version 0 of June 2020) and based on compliance with this generic environmental management programme, exclude, in terms of section 24(2)(e) of the National Environmental Management Act, 1998 (Act No. 107 of 1998), identified activities, including the associated activities related to the implementation of the Working for Wetlands Programme, from the need to obtain environmental authorisation as set out in the Schedule.
+I, Barbara Dallas Creecy, Minister of Forestry, Fisheries and the Environment, hereby adopt as an environmental management instrument, the Generic Environmental Management Programme for Working for Wetlands Programme (version 0 of October 2020) and based on compliance with this generic environmental management programme, exclude, in terms of section 24(2)(e) of the National Environmental Management Act, 1998 (Act No. 107 of 1998), identified activities, including the associated activities related to the implementation of the Working for Wetlands Programme, from the need to obtain environmental authorisation based on the reasons as set out in the Schedule.